-I have enjoyed exploring areas in Alberta this spring that are new to me – and as it turns out less well known and therefore less busy for hiking.
-As much as I love the workout and the views up Ha Ling Peak for instance, I prefer trails with far fewer people.
+I enjoy exploring areas in Alberta that are new to me – and usually as it turns out, less well known and therefore less busy for hiking.
+As much as I love the workout and the views up Ha Ling Peak for instance, I prefer trails, like the Raspberry Ridge hike with far fewer people.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+Thank you very much for your support.

-Raspberry Ridge is a 10 km round-trip hike with 653 m of elevation gain – if you take the steep shortcut up and down – which is what we did.
+Raspberry Ridge is a 9 km round-trip hike with 653 m of elevation gain – if you take the steep shortcut up and down – which is what we did.
 There is the option to moderate the intensity of the climb via switchbacks – and that would make it an 11.8 km hike.

 That would obviously be a distinct disadvantage in a storm.
 Be sure to keep an eye on the weather, especially as the chance of a lightening storm in the Alberta foothills is high.
 In fact, it gets top marks as one of four places in all of Canada where lightening strikes are common.

 Finding the start of the trail

 If you’re planning to hike Raspberry Ridge before June 15th when the road over Highwood Pass is closed, you have one main choice in how to get to the trailhead.